dodge-research-group/dodge-lab/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the Team
+title: Our team
 subtitle:

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
+  - Principal Investigator
   - Researchers
   - Grad Students
   - Administration